 One major difference between Calendly and Chili Piper is that the latter has zero functionalities that support internal meetings and collaborations—such as 1:1s or corporate meetings.
 And it seems that the company wants to keep it that way; nothing in its marketing communication hints that the brand plans to add anything in its roadmap to facilitate internal meetings.

-But if you are evaluating Chili Piper for your sales use cases, the following functionalities can prove to be beneficial.
+If you're evaluating Chili Piper or its alternatives for your sales use cases, the following functionalities can be highly beneficial.

 Instant Booker